YcleptInsan/Week_3_Project_Ping_Pong/README.md

-My Week 3 Project
+My Week 3 Project:
+	By Nick Wise

 Specifications

-it gathers user input on submit
+It will take the inputted number and display all numbers up to the inputted number.
  	input: 15
-		output: 15
- Stores the information in an array
-		input: 25
-		output: 25
-Runs a for loop through the array to determine matches
-		input: 12
-		output: [1][1,2]......[1,2,3,4,5,6,7,8,9,10,11,12]
+	output: 1,2,3,4,5,6,7,8,9,10,11,12,13,14,15

-if user input a number lees than 0
+It will go through the numbers and replace any number that is divisible 15 by with Ping-Pong

-		input: -12
+	input: 15
-		output: undefined
+	output: 1,2,3,4,5,6,7,8,9,10,11,12,13,14,Ping-Pong

-if statements for numbers divisible by 3 and 5
-		input: if index % 3 === 0 && index % 5 === 0
-		output: true or false depending on user input. if true for both push to empty array. else if index % 3 === 0
+It will go through the numbers and replace any number that is divisible 3 by with Ping

 	input: 3
-		output: true.
-		action: push a string to the array if this is the only true statement. else if index % 5 === 0
-		input: 100
-		output: true
+	output: 1,2,Ping

-		action: end of array will look like [1, ........100]
-				* Will make 100 new arrays and 100 indexes 					by the end of the whole for loop splice the existing array so that the array starts from the end of the entry.
+It will go through the numbers and replace any number that is divisible by 5 with Pong

-		input: [1,......100]
+	input: 5
-		output: [100, ......1]
+	output: 1,2,3,4,Pong
-append result and remove previous user inputted result.

-By Nick Wise

 Description

 	This website demonstrates my knowledge of using forms and validation states of the forms.
 It also displays using arrays as a means of temporary storage of user input to then be used to determine final output.

 Setup/Installation Requirements

 	Download clone from my Github account https://github.com/YcleptInsan to your Desktop. open all files in your favorite text editor to edit the code.

 Known Bugs

-**
+	if you input a negative number it wont display anything

 Support and contact details

 	contact me at nickmwise@gmail.com for support.

 Technologies Used

 	HTML, CSS, Bootstrap, JavaScript, JQuery:

 License

 	This project is licensed under the MIT License

 	Copyright (c) 2017